ajeetraina/kubernetes101/labs/helm/prometheus/README.md

-# Installing Prometheus using Helm
+# Installing Prometheus using Helm on Play with Kubernetes Platform

 ```
 [node1 ~]$ helm search prometheus